All performing groups will present themselves in front of the Municipal Office, accompanied by DH Miločanka.

 The village leadership will receive representatives of the ensembles and festival guests to ceremonially welcome them to the 12th annual International Folklore Festival Mistřín 2025.

-The Children's Cimbalom Music will perform on stage under the direction of Pavel Varmuža.
+Children’s Cimbalom Band will perform on stage under the direction of Pavel Varmuža.
 A number of traditional crafts and handicraft techniques, once common everyday activities, are gradually falling into oblivion and are threatened with extinction.
 For this reason, the South Moravian Region established and annually awards the title of Master of Traditional Handicrafts of the South Moravian Region.
 This year at our festival and we appreciate it very much.

 The evening's moderator is Pavel Růžička.

-Olšava collection, SLPT Ovčák, Postřekov ethnographic collection
+Olšava collection, SVPT Ovčák, Postřekov ethnographic collection

 Trio Dereva (UA), Kopaničiar (SK), Zespól Regionálny ISTEBNA (PL), Tébláb AMI (HU).

-The theme will be "Svatobořice-Mistřín Sky", so viewers will have the opportunity to see what the sky looks like in the Svatobořice-Mistřín department.
+The show is called Heaven in Svatobořice-Mistřín so the audience will have the opportunity to see what heaven looks like in the section Svatobořice-Mistřín.

 The Mistřínanka brass band was founded in 1967 by bandleader Antonín Pavluš.
 Thanks to its high-quality musician cast, great enthusiasm and approach, the band quickly gained growing popularity and wide audience attention in Czechoslovakia and abroad.
-At the beginning of its musical era in 1975, it received the highest musical award - the winner of the brass band competition in Czechoslovakia "O Zlatá křídlovku".
+At the beginning of its musical era in 1975, it received the highest musical award - the winner of the brass band competition in Czechoslovakia "O Zlatou křídlovku".
 After this great success, interest in Mistřínanka constantly grew and ranked it among the most sought-after brass bands in Czechoslovakia.
 It established extensive cooperation with a major music agency and publishing house in the country, the Prague Pragokoncert, which not only arranged its foreign tours, but also nominated it in 1993 for the World Brass Band Championship in Hettlingen, Switzerland, where it won the highest award - 1st place.
 During its fifty years of successful activity, the band has played more than 4,000 performances on various occasions - festivals, concerts, dance parties, social events, television and radio appearances, where it has won countless awards.
 It has spread the joy of music not only at home but also abroad.
 With Moravian melodies, it has traveled to almost all European countries, and has also played its concerts in the USA.

 The Brno Radio Orchestra of Folk Instruments, also abbreviated as BROLN, is a folklore music group that operated in the Brno studio of the Czechoslovak Radio, and after its restoration, it now operates there under the patronage of the Czech Radio.
 It is a musical ensemble that was founded in early 1952 and its program was focused on folk music, especially Moravian music.
 The orchestra made its first radio recording in February 1952.
 The basic artistic goal of the orchestra was the tasteful interpretation of folk music, both folk songs and instrumental works.
 The band was formed by the union of three original folklore ensembles originally from the Slovácko, Valašsko and Haná.

 The festival program ends, farewell to the performers, festival guests, thanks.
-Luboš Tobolka accompanies the speech.
+Pavel Růžička accompanies the speech.

 The band, which was founded in 2003 in Bratislava, is a world music group representing Slovak folk music in a modern form.
 The band consists of musicians with many years of experience in the interpretation of folk music as well as other genres.
 When creating the world music repertoire, the group is mainly inspired by Slovak traditional music.
 The musicians combine authentic tunes with some elements from other musical genres – blues, jazz, Balkan and Slavic folklore.
 Their live production is dynamic, varied and interpretatively impressive.